lavakyan/mstm-spectrum/doc/source/scripting/fitting.rst

 The low value of `ChiSq` and inspecting of agreement between theoretical and experimental curves are indicate on *acceptable* fitting.
-The names of fitting parameters are explained in Constraints subsection (see Paramater class documentation).
+The names of fitting parameters are explained in Constraints subsection (see :class:`.Parameter`).
-In this example the `ext00` and `ext01` are the parameters `a` and `b` of linear contribution, `ext02` is a scale multiplier for Mie contribution, `ext03` and `ext04` correspond to `mu` and `sigma` parameters of Log-Normal distribution (see MieLognormSpheres class documentation).
+In this example the `ext00` and `ext01` are the parameters `a` and `b` of linear contribution, `ext02` is a scale multiplier for Mie contribution, `ext03` and `ext04` correspond to `mu` and `sigma` parameters of Log-Normal distribution (see :class:`mstm_spectrum.MieLognormSpheres`).
 The last parameter, the common `scale` multiplier 100 % correlates with `ext02`, resulting in spurious absolute values.
 If needed, the particle concentration can be estimated from thier product :math:`scale \times ext02` or by constraining one of them during fitting.

 Fitter class